-Bondholder: The owner of a municipal bond.
-The owner of a bearer bond is the person having possession of it, while the owner of a registered bond is the person whose name is noted on the bond register.
+Bondholder: The owner of a municipal bond whose name is noted on the bond register.

-Bond Insurance: Insurance which guarantees the timely payment of principal and interest of either an entire bond issue or specified maturities.
-In exchange for payment of the bond insurance premium, a higher credit rating (historically, AAA) is assigned to the insured bonds and a lower cost of funds is attained.
-With a competitive sale, generally the bidding dealer bears the cost of insurance to the benefit of the firm's bid.
-The bond issuer pays the cost of bond insurance from bond proceeds with a negotiated sale.
+Bond Insurance: Insurance which provides an additional guarantee of the timely payment of principal and interest of either an entire bond issue or specified maturities.
+In exchange for payment of the bond insurance premium, a higher credit rating (the rating of the insurer) is assigned to the insured bonds and a lower cost of funds may be attained.